singaround/songbook/songs/lady-leroy-lady-leroy.md

 He's bade them return to old Ireland once more\
 Or broadside and broadside upon them would pour\
 These brave Irish heroes have made this reply\
-"We will never surrender, We'll conquer or die"
+"We will never surrender.
+We'll conquer or die"

 So it's broadside and broadside each other did pour\
 And louder and louder the cannons did roar\